-A recent fraud and security alert from Allied Solutions highlighted an emerging brute-force attack occurring on FIs nationwide due to card BIN numbers being issued in sequential order.
-Cyber criminals have determined that cards issued in sequential order are an easy entry point for brute-force attacks where fraudsters can steal card payment data.
+A recent fraud and security alert from Allied Solutions highlighted an emerging brute force attack occurring on FIs nationwide due to card BIN numbers being issued in sequential order.
+Cyber criminals have determined that cards issued in sequential order are an easy entry point.
+Using brute-force attacks, fraudsters can steal card payment data.
 As reported in this alert, one financial institution stated a recent attack resulted in over $100,000 in losses.
 Here are the details to help your bank or credit union avoid this same fate!

 How Does a Brute-Force Fraud Attack Work?

 A brute-force attack is when a fraudster uses an auto-dialer to try to get the card numbers issued within your BIN.
 You will see attempted authorizations on card numbers not yet issued.
 These attempts will typically be on one merchant as they test cards to try to get authorizations.
 With a card number, fraudsters can perform unlimited guesses to find the card expiration date and other security layers to make the card usable.
 This impacts all card types including credit, debit, EMV or non-EMV, consumer or business accounts.

 How to Get Ahead of Brute-Force Attacks

 First, the critical action to avoid this issue is to find out if the card numbers in each BIN are being issued in sequential order or not.
 If they are not, you are still in good shape.
 There should be enough variation in the BIN numbers to make it too difficult for fraudsters to find an easy point of entry.
 If they are being issued in sequential order, have that stopped immediately.
 This is your critical first step.